 2021 promises to be a key year for Africa World Airlines, as the travel industry recovers following the Coronavirus pandemic and the airline continues to expand its flight network.

 If you're looking to book flights to Ghana, or any other destination in the U.S., then Alternative Airlines is the site for you.
 We specialise in making it easy to find the flights you're after, while being able to book in English, with the support of our expert customer service team.
 Simply use the search bar at the top of the page to begin.
 We ticket over 600 airlines, including Africa World Airlines.

 Did you know you when you book your African World Airlines flights through Alternative Airlines you can pay in the currency of your choice, whether that’s US Dollars, Euros, or Ghanaian Cedi?

-The following destinations are accurate as of April 2021, although are subject to change.
+The following destinations are accurate as of November 2021.

 Africa World Airlines flies to many destinations including Accra (Kotoka International Airport), Kumasi (Kumasi Airport), Takoradi (Takoradi Airport), and Tamale (Tamale Airport):

 *Currently suspended, as of November 2021.
 Subject to change.